Duty of Care: An Employer’s Guide to Legal and Moral Responsibilities

 Duty of Care at Work

-All of these questions raise important legal and moral questions about an employer’s responsibility to their employees.
+These questions raise important legal and moral questions about an employer’s responsibility to their employees.
 It’s important to distinguish and define the difference between an ethical and legal duty of care.
 Duties arising from ethics or morality are called moral duties, while duties created by the law are called legal duties.
 To protect your employees, customers, and anyone on company property, you need to consider both when planning to fulfill your duty of care.

 Protecting workers anywhere they work